jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - Confusing mortgage contracts
 - Car accidents

-Do you want these levers of power?
+Do you want these majical levers of power?

 If you do, we win.